 18. This year you’re in charge of the Halloween parade.
 Describe the best route around school for the parade.

 19. You are designing the cover of a Halloween magazine.
-Describe the cover using lots of details.
+Describe the cover.

-20. Explain to your best friend how he or she can win the Halloween costume contest.
+20. Explain how to win a Halloween costume contest.

-21. Imagine everyone in your city had to ride a broom instead of drive a car.
-Describe how transportation would be different and the same.
+21. Imagine everyone in your city had to ride a broom instead of driving a car.
+Describe the advantages and challenges of doing so.

 22. Create a story about a day in the life of a ghost.

-23. Accompanying your friend Casper the Ghost, you get to be invisible for one night!
+23. You get to be invisible for one night!
 Write about your adventurous night scaring folks.

 24. If you were a ghost, what gift requests would be on your birthday list and why?

 25. A friendly ghost will spend the day with you at school.
-Describe this adventurous day.
+Describe the day.